awillats/clinc/sketches_and_notation/discussion/limitations_future_work.md

   - higher order neuron dynamics - more biophysically rich neuron models
 ## other limitations
+- ⚠️ mostly considered the "contemporaneous" case where the timescale of interaction is less than or equal to the sampling period
+  - time lags can, potentially provide more distinguishability than estimatated here
 - heterogeneous neuronal dynamics / weights / parameters
 - only considered "direct current" injection
   - opsin dynamics, actuator limits not considered
-  - highly spatially-correlated actuation not considered
+  - highly spatially-correlated actuation not considered[^spatial]
 - we assume full observation - partial observation not considered
   - particularly unobserved common inputs
 - impact of time-bin size